 Orang National Park: The Orang National Park has been often regarded as the man made forest dedicated to rhino conservation that lies within the geographical limits of 92° 16' E to 92°27'E longitude and 26°29'N to 26°40'N latitude.
 Orang was earlier a village which later on was transformed into a forest with sizeable areas of grassland and wetlands.
-The total area of the National park is 78.80 km.
+The total area of the national park is 78.80 km2.
 Orang was declared as a wildlife sanctuary in the year 1985 keeping in mind the potential habitat of Orang for rhino conservation along with other wildlife and further upgraded into a national park the year 1999.

 The national park has witnessed severe poaching threats during 1994-2000 when half of it's rhino population was poached by well organized gangs.
 In 1991, the total population of rhino was 97, but due to an increase in poaching the population had declined to only 46 by 1999.
 However due to concerted efforts of the forest department, supported by NGOs the rhino population in the park increased to 68 by 2006.
 The current rhino population in Orang NP as estimated in the year 2009 was 64.
-Currently this National Park is supported solely by Basel Zoo.
+Table-4 summarizes the area's rhino census results: